CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/Migrate-Linux.md

 14. Navigate to **Azure Migrate: Server Migration** blade, under the **Discovered servers** panel should now show 7 discovered servers.

+    > **Note:** It may take some time for the number of discovered servers to appear.
+You can proceed with the next task if the number is not yet visible.

      ![Screenshot of the 'Azure Migrate - Servers' blade showing 6 discovered servers under 'Azure Migrate: Server Migration'.](./Images/task2-15.png "Discovered servers")

 ### Task 3: Enable Replication from Hyper-V to Azure Migrate